 If you are not on time to present any assignment, points will be deducted.
 Be on time!
+There are no make ups for the test - do be on time for the test.

 In regard to attendance, you are responsible for ensuring that you are enrolled in this class and for attending the first class as well as classes to follow.
 Students may be dropped for not attending the first class and/or for excessive absences.
 Students who do not attend class, do not drop the class, and have not been dropped by the instructor, are responsible for grades, fees, etc.